 Columbia follows a committee-based approach; no candidate is admitted to Columbia College or Engineering without discussion and examination of the application by multiple officers.

-We look at a variety of factors to help us inform our decision on a candidate including:
+We take a holistic approach when evaluating applicants for admission.
+A variety of factors inform our decision on a candidate.

-- The student's curriculum and grades - we hope to see that a student is challenging herself or himself with a rigorous course load
+We hope to see that a student is avidly pursuing intellectual growth with a rigorous course load.

-- The context of a particular candidate, including family circumstances, secondary school, community, interests and access to resources
+Family circumstances, secondary school, community, interests and access to resources.

-- The character and personality of a candidate, and the impact she or he will make on our diverse, residential campus
+A student's personality, and the impact they will make on our diverse, residential campus.

-- The candidate's fit for the distinctive Columbia experience, which includes the Core Curriculum; a both traditionally collegiate and unmistakably urban campus life; and an Ivy League school where curious thinkers come to grow
+The student's fit for the distinctive Columbia experience, which includes the Core Curriculum; a both traditionally collegiate and unmistakably urban campus life; and an Ivy League school where curious thinkers come to grow.

-- Recommendations - which provide evidence of intellectual curiosity and promise, classroom and school and community participation, and overall potential for the candidate to make an impact at Columbia, in the classroom and beyond
+Evidence of intellectual curiosity and promise, classroom and school and community participation, and overall potential for the candidate to make an impact at Columbia, in the classroom and beyond.